-- The student has at least a 2.0 GPA at the completion of the student's Junior Year. - The student may not have an "F" in any class during any term during Senior Year.
-A grade check will occur at the end of the quarter or semester for reinstating. - The student maintains a passing grade in ALL classes. - The student is NOT truant for ANY class periods (this includes virtual days). - The student has no tardy detentions, discipline referrals, or parking permit violations. - The student is ON TRACK TO GRADUATE ON TIME. - Failure to meet these requirements will result in the denial or loss of Senior Privilege.
+- The student may not have an "F" in any class during the semester prior to Senior Year. - Starting with the Class of 2026 students must earn a minimum ACT Composite Score (TBD) - The student may not have an "F" in any class during any term during Senior Year.
+A grade check will occur at the end of the term or semester for potential reinstatement. - The student maintains a passing grade in ALL classes. - The student is NOT truant for ANY class period and is not habitually tardy. - The student has no discipline referrals or parking permit violations. - The student is ON TRACK TO GRADUATE ON TIME. - Failure to meet these requirements will result in the denial or loss of Senior Privilege.

-NOTE: In accordance with State Statute 118.33(I)(b), a student shall not be released for more than one period per day
+^{}NOTE: In accordance with State Statute 118.33(I)(b), a student shall not be released for more than one period per day